Hut 8 Mining Production and Operations Update for October 2023

 112 Bitcoin mined in October

-TORONTO, Nov.
-06, 2023 (GLOBE NEWSWIRE) -- Hut 8 Mining Corp.
+TORONTO, November 6, 2023 – Hut 8 Mining Corp.
 (Nasdaq: HUT) (TSX: HUT), ("Hut 8” or the “Company”) one of North America’s largest, innovation-focused digital asset mining pioneers and high performance computing infrastructure provider, mined 112 Bitcoin in October 2023.

 Production highlights for October 2023: